It's not that bad, if you prepare for it.

 Several bike-shop employees agreed that one of the best things a winter rider can do is install fenders—those semicircle-shaped protectors that go around the tops of a bike’s wheels.
 Fenders prevent road water from flying off a bike’s spinning wheels and landing all over your clothes.
 In winter, they’re all that stands between your jacket and a wet stripe of black, salty grit, right between the shoulder blades.
 “Plus,” says Banville, “fenders protect your bike from all the spray from the road.”
 Urbane Cyclist sells SKS Chromoplastic fenders, which don’t bend or break as easily as other models because of their metal construction, for as little as $60 a set.
 Plastic fenders usually cost more like $40 a set.

 As for keeping your body warm, obviously you’re going to want a good coat, preferably with some degree of water resistance.
 Since you live in Toronto, you probably already have something that more or less fits the bill.
 Some cyclists like to outfit themselves with more esoteric types of winter gear.
 Mikey Bennington, who works in sales at Curbside Cycle, says face masks are a perennial favourite.
-The Coal U.H.B. balaclava, available at Curbside for $29.95, is a fleecy number, specially designed to fit underneath a bike helmet.
-It keeps the wind off your face, and also, incidentally, makes you look like some kind of soldier of fortune whose employer wouldn’t spring for a Jeep.
+Cyclists can buy balaclavas specially designed to fit underneath bike helmets.
+They keep the wind off your face, and also, incidentally, make you look like some kind of soldier of fortune whose employer wouldn’t spring for a Jeep.

 But winter cycling is not about fashion.
 It’s about survival.
 “I like to wear a lot of wool,” says Owen Gerrard, general manager of the Sweet Pete’s at 1204 Bloor Street West.
 “Basic layering is the key to keeping warm in wintertime.”
 Make sure your layers are removable, because—inconceivable as it seems—biking in cold weather will make you sweat.